74 Worked Examples: Preparations

 An engineer is asked to approve a design for release even though a known technical deficiency has not been fully resolved.
 Management argues that the risk is small and that delivery deadlines must be met.
 What is the engineer’s professional obligation?

 An engineer’s primary obligation is to public safety and to the integrity of the engineering process.
 Approval of a design signifies that it meets applicable technical, safety, and regulatory requirements.
 Schedule pressure or commercial considerations do not justify approving work that is known to be incomplete or potentially unsafe.
-The appropriate course of action is to document the deficiency, communicate it clearly through technical and management channels, and ensure that risks are properly evaluated and resolved before approval.
+The engineer should not approve or sign the design release until the deficiency has either been corrected or formally dispositioned through an appropriate technical and safety review process.
+The appropriate course of action is to document the deficiency, communicate it clearly through technical and management channels, and ensure that the risks are properly evaluated, accepted by the responsible authority if applicable, and resolved before release.
 Professional responsibility requires independent technical judgment and accountability for decisions affecting safety and performance.

 Worked Example #31 – Work outside expertise or competence